I have a problem. It seems to be a problem, anyway.

 Does that sound like a problem to you?
 Allow me to explain further.

-Now, I am not saying that in person enthusiasm is a problem.
+Now, I am not saying that too much enthusiasm is a problem.
 On the contrary, I find that to be a good thing.

 What I have been mulling over is forcing that enthusiasm to carry over to my writing.
 Particularly texts and emails.
 I use more exclamation points than what might be appropriate.
 It is true!!!
 Couldn’t help myself just then.

-I find myself texting things like “Thanks!” over the receipt of mundane information, as well as good news.
+I find myself texting things like “Thanks!” over receiving mundane information and good news.
 It occurs to me that I use overblown words like “awesome” and “fantastic” regarding things that are quite ordinary.
 I think a lot of this is cultural; Western culture seems to have adopted a widespread ratcheting up of descriptive language beyond what is the appropriate use of some words.

 Prime example: epic.
 It is overused to the point that its meaning is completely separate from its most common uses.
 But I digress.

 So there is my quandary.
-Worrying about too much zeal from my own communication, then unfairly expecting it from others.
-Double standard much?
+Worrying about too much zeal from my communication, then unfairly expecting it from others.

 I don’t have an answer.
 I don’t know what the solution is.
 Not sure there is one.
 There might not even be a problem.
 Maybe it is all in my mind.

-I would be most interested to hear what you, dear reader, have to say on the issue.
+I would be most interested to hear your opinion on the issue.
 Is there such a thing as too much enthusiasm?
 How do you handle matters like this one?
-What advice do you have for me?